Rathdrum, County Wicklow

+History

+The town and area is referred to as Rathdrum in records stretching back as far back as 1604 in the Calendar of Patent Rolls of James I but is likely of much older origin.

+Avondale House was built near the town around 1779.

+The Comerford family established a mill in the town in the 19th century.

 Transport

 Railway

 Rathdrum is served by mainline train and bus from Dublin and Rosslare.
 Rathdrum railway station opened on 18 July 1863, replacing the earlier terminus at Rathdrum (Kilcommon) (opened on 20 August 1861) when the line was extended.

 Bus

 Bus Éireann route 133 from Wicklow to Arklow serves Rathdrum twice a day each way (once each way on Sundays) and provides a link to Avoca, Woodenbridge, Glenealy and Rathnew.

-The Wicklow Way bus service operates two routes linking Rathdrum railway station and Rathdrum with Glendalough and Tinahely respectively.
+The Wicklow Way bus service operates two routes linking Rathdrum railway station and Rathdrum with Glendalough and Tinahely, respectively.

 Politics and government

 Rathdrum is part of the Wicklow constituency for national elections and referendums, and the South European Parliament constituency for European elections.

 Rathdrum is the location of the Honorary Consulate of Belarus in Ireland.